 The first part concerns the comfort of the woman posing.
 Some women get very nervous being nude in front of a man, even if the purpose for that nudity is understandable and acceptable.
 Other women are more nervous being nude in front of a woman.
 They feel that women are more critical and may be thinking unkind thoughts that they don't reveal.

 The most important aspect of a successful boudoir or erotic photoshoot is being comfortable with your photographer, so this question can't be dismissed.
 You should give it some thought and imagine what is best for you.

 The second part of this question is if a male or a female photographer is more likely to get you the kind of images you want.
+This concept also applies to erotic couple's photoshoots.
 If you browse several photographers' web sites, you can see that a photographer's style is influenced by their gender.
 Here at Beyond Boudoir Photo, it's pretty obvious that I'm a male photographer.

 Female photographers tend to gravitate toward standard commercial boudoir photography.
 This style is mostly about the photoshoot experience.
 The client is pampered, made up, and dressed in expensive looking lingerie.
 It's much like spending the afternoon at a spa.
 If the photographer is good at her job, the resulting images are a woman's fantasy of how she wants to see herself.
 The goal is to make her look like a celebrity.
 The photos are pretty tame and can easily be shared with friends and relatives.

 Male photographers are more likely to bring out a woman's sexuality in a way that a man would appreciate.
 This can mean more nudity and more suggestive poses.
 Lingerie and makeup are useful, but they usually play a secondary role.
 I like to describe the difference in styles as "lingerie catalog vs. men's magazine."
 Also, some women seek out a male photographer because they feel they will get sexier images if they can flirt a little with the photographer and flirting with a woman doesn't work for them.